Mohammed bin Rashid: Jordan has had love for the people and leaders of the Emirates since the founding of the country

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, may God protect him, today, Saturday, congratulated the Jordanian people and His Majesty King Abdullah II bin Al Hussein, on the occasion of the centennial of the Hashemite Kingdom of Jordan.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai, congratulated the Jordanian people and King Abdullah on the 100th anniversary of the Kingdom’s founding.

-In the brotherly centenary of Jordan ..
-We congratulate the people of Nashmi and my brother King Abdullah this centenary ..
-Jordan has love for the people of the Emirates and its leaders since the founding of the state ..
-Jordan is still an Arab depth steadfast in the wisdom of its leadership and the wrapping of its people ..
-May God preserve Jordan and perpetuate its glory .. and perpetuate brotherhood and love Among our people .. pic.twitter.com/498GkFj2ys
+Mohammed bin Rashid: In the brotherly centenary of Jordan … we congratulate the people of Nashami and my brother King Abdullah for this centenary … Jordan has love for the people of the Emirates and its leaders since the founding of the state … Jordan is still an Arab depth, steadfast in the wisdom of its leadership and its people wrapped up ..
+God preserve Jordan and perpetuate its glory.
+And Adam is brotherhood and love between our two peoples. pic.twitter.com/RYUHq7Jtr0

 #Mohammed #bin #Rashid #Jordan #love #people #leaders #Emirates #founding #country